Q. What age can my child start playing for Dunkers?

 A. Any late registrations made cannot be guaranteed a place on any team.
 Where there are positions available the committee will consider a request.

 A. Your season pass covers the cost of registration, your team’s weekly team sheet fees and coach’s gift – this previously was broken up into 2 payments (one direct to the club, the other to the team managers).

-In addition to your season pass, you will need to purchase a new club reversible singlet at the price of $60 if you haven’t already done so for Summer season 2017/18.
+In addition to your season fees, you will need to purchase a new club reversible singlet at the price of $60.
 Shorts are $40.